mellerikat/EdgeSDK/README.md

 ## Edge SDK (mellerikatedge)
-- Provides the ability to connect to the EdgeApp Emulator on the Edge Conductor, deploy the inference model, and execute it.
+- It emulates the operation of the Edge App, receives the model deployment from the Edge Conductor, and sends the inference results back to the Edge Conductor
 - Inference can be performed directly by handling DataFrame or files.
 - Can be customized and utilized to fit legacy environments.